github/docs/content/developers/overview/using-ssh-agent-forwarding.md

 {% endwarning %}

-### Testing SSH agent forwarding
+## Testing SSH agent forwarding

-To test that agent forwarding is working with your server, you can SSH into your server and run `ssh -T git@{% if enterpriseServerVersions contains currentVersion or currentVersion == "github-ae@latest" %}hostname{% else %}github.com{% endif %}` once more.
+To test that agent forwarding is working with your server, you can SSH into your server and run `ssh -T git@{% ifversion ghes or ghae %}hostname{% else %}github.com{% endif %}` once more.
 If all is well, you'll get back the same prompt as you did locally.

 If you're unsure if your local key is being used, you can also inspect the `SSH_AUTH_SOCK` variable on your server: